-- MnDOT is usually the lead agency for state highway corridors, although many are led by local governments, particularly counties. - For transit corridors, the county regional railroad authorities are often the lead agencies for feasibility, alternatives analysis or environmental studies, although responsibility is usually transferred to the implementing agency when project development or engineering commences.
+- MnDOT is usually the lead agency for state highway corridors, although many are led by local governments, particularly counties. - For transit corridors, the county regional railroad authorities are often the lead agencies for feasibility, alternatives analysis or environmental studies, although responsibility is usually transferred to the implementing agency when project development or engineering. commences.
 The cities of Minneapolis and Saint Paul, Metro Transit, and MnDOT have also led a limited number of corridor and subsystem transit studies in the past.
-MnDOT typically leads when transit analyses are coordinated as part of a highway corridor study. - Local governments collaborate on transit corridors work by coordinating with or leading land use planning efforts.
+MnDOT typically leads when transit analyses are coordinated as part of a highway corridor study. - Metro Transit leads transitway corridor implementation and arterial BRT development. - Local governments collaborate on transit corridors work by coordinating with or leading land use planning efforts.
 These efforts are often station- or corridor-specific where a county or transit agency is leading the transportation project but the authority for land use implementation falls on cities.